 Objective reality asks what the system actually does.
 What data is collected?
 From whom?
 How accurate is it?
 What decision does it inform?
 What model or rule processes it?
 What error rate exists?
 Who is affected by false positives or false negatives?
 What vendor controls the system?
 What happens when it fails?

 Reciprocity tests digital power.
 Would you accept this surveillance tool if used by officials you distrust?
 Would you accept this algorithm if it denied your benefit, flagged your child, raised your risk score, or placed police attention on your neighborhood?
 Would you accept secret data standards if you needed to challenge them?
-Role reversal is essential when power is invisible.
+Role reversal keeps invisible power answerable to the people under it.

 Lawful authority should come before collection.
 Government should not gather data simply because technology makes it possible.
 Public data collection needs purpose, authority, minimization, retention limits, security, access controls, and rules for sharing.
 Data gathered for one purpose should not casually migrate into another without review.